Nonclassical states of light in a nonlinear Michelson interferometer: Optimal initial state

 The measurement uncertainty is numerically calculated via error propagation with the measurement operator $M_{N}$ acting on the state in equation~\eqref{eq:finalst} and $\alpha_i$ optimized for maximising the Fisher information given the photon loss.
 In the absence of photon loss, when the N00N state is used, $\langle M_{N} \rangle$ oscillates sinusoidally.
 In principle, the measurement uncertainty $\Delta x$ for any value of $\phi$ has to be the same according to Eq.~\eqref{deltax}.
 However, as can be seen from the same equation, those values of $\phi$ for which $\partial \langle M_{N} \rangle/\partial \phi$ vanishes are not particularly good operating points in real experiments as well as for numerical computation.
 So we have to minimise the numerically evaluated measurement uncertainty for all values of $\phi \in [0, \pi]$, which makes the computation challenging.

 The inverse of the measurement uncertainty in Fig.~(\ref{fig:readout}) is plotted as a function of $N$ for easy comparison with the QFI.
 We see that measuring $M_{N}$ can achieve the best scaling offered by the optimised initial state in the absence of any photon loss.
 Using $M_{N}$ for the read-out is the best choice when N00N states are used as input into the interferometer.
 The same measurement is not the ideal one for the optimal states that are resilient to photon loss.
-With only $10\%$ loss, the non linear scaling is lost and the plot saturates.
-For small $N$, the optimal states are relatively close in form to the N00N state and read-out using $M_{N}$ still gives a measurement uncertainty that saturates the QCRB.
-However, when $N$ increases, this is no longer the case and an alternate measurement strategy has to be evolved.
+With only $10\%$ loss, the non linear scaling is very quickly lost and the plot eventually saturates.
+For very small $N$, the optimal states are relatively close in form to the N00N state and read-out using $M_{N}$ still gives a measurement uncertainty that saturates the QCRB.
+However, when $N$ increases, this is no longer the case.
+This behaviour is not completely unexpected because the presence of noise can fundamentally limit the ability to saturate the ultimate super-Heisenberg limit for asymptotically large values of $N$ irrespective of input states or readout methods~\cite{Escher2011}.
+An alternate measurement strategy can be evolved that maintains nonlinear scaling for higher $N$.
 This involves a further optimisation over the measurement operator also which we have not attempted due to the numerical complexity involved.
 In addition, just like the best possible measurement given by the eigenstates of the symmetric logarithmic derivative operator, the optimised measurement need not be amenable to experimental implementation either.